-For example, most students can complete the prerequisite courses in one year.
-Then, they would complete a two-year respiratory therapy program.
-This would bring the total time to three years.
+For example, most students can complete the required prerequisite courses in one year.
+Then, can complete a two-year respiratory therapy program, bringing the total time to three years.

 However, some students may take longer to complete the prerequisite courses.
 This could extend the total time required to become a respiratory therapist to four years.